Kewaunee County Historical Society

 Open Year Around!
 Come Visit Us!

-KCHS Jail Museum 44th Season- Established in 1969 the Museum is located on the south edge of Courthouse Square in Kewaunee in the 1876 National Register Jail and Sheriff's Quarters.
+KCHS Jail Museum was organized in 1969 and opened to the public in 1970.
+The Museum is located on the south edge of Courthouse Square in Kewaunee in the 1876 National Register Jail and Sheriff's Quarters.

 Unique displays throughout the museum showcasing eras of Kewaunee County such as period rooms, livingroom, and bedroom.
 The remainder of the building, including the jail cells and basement, is devoted to displaying various artifacts.
 The basic core of our display is from the Decker Collection, gifted to the County back in the early 1900s.

 The Museum is open Memorial Day through Labor Day, Thursday – Sunday, Noon – 4:00 PM.

 The History Center is located in downtown Kewaunee at 217 Ellis Street.
 Hours are 10 AM - 4 PM Thursday and Friday, also other times by appointment.
 Phone: (920) 388-0369 Email: firstname.lastname@example.org

 KCHS History Center is full of displays and items that make for a wonderful browsing experience!
 It is home to over 20,000 photographs useful to genealogists, researchers, history buffs and families.
 The Center has thousands of documents such as tax records, indexes of deaths/ marriages/ births, early land ownership, school histories, veteran histories, maps and much more.

 The mission of the Kewaunee County Historical Society is to collect and preserve the history of Kewaunee County.

 A young fawn sucking a toddlers shoe at Bruemmer Park in West Kewaunee.
 Bruemmer Park was named in honor of Otto Bruemmer, county official in the 1920's.